T-Troll/alienfx-tools/Doc/alienfx-gui.md

   - Grid light effects - make group of lights react for keyboard, event or just random using light position.
 - Control system fans.
 Instead of AWCC, fan control is dynamic, so you can boost them any way you want.
 Or reset boost.
 - Control system settings like boost, power mode (thermal profile).
-- Can have a profile for any application you run, switching not only light sets, but, for example, dim lights or only switch if application in foreground.
+- Can have a profile for any application you run, power source and even key pressed.
-- Fast, less buggy and robust LightFX emulation for 3rd-party applications.

 Please read [How to start](https://github.com/T-Troll/alienfx-tools/wiki/How-to-start-(Beginner's-guide)) for more details about initial setup.

 ## Main screen

 Top-left is profile selection drop down.
 It present currently active profile and you can change it to other any time.
 All changes made will be applied to it.

-Top-right is software effect drop down, it defines currently active effect mode.
-There are 4 Software effect modes available:
- - Monitoring - Lights will react to current system state (f.e.
-RAM/CPU load, temperatures, network activity).
- - Ambient - Lights follow screen colors from you game or video player (well... any application or desktop).
- - Haptics - Lights will react on any sound played (captured by any game, audio/video player, messenger or even microphone).
- - Grid - Enables grid effect mode - spatial-based effects.
- - Off - Disable software effects.
+Top-right check box enables or disables software effects for active profile.
+Effects in action will be defined by zones setting.

-Enabling any effect will stop hardware per-light effects - it's a hardware limitation.
+Enabling effects can stop hardware per-light effects - it's a hardware limitation.

 "Refresh" button update all lights colors according to current profile settings (color sets, effects, etc).
 "Save" button saves configuration, "Minimize" button hides application into tray.